electronics-and-drives/ml2tikz/README.md

 (`"~/myLayerDefinition.tex"` in the example above) where all layer purpose pairs (LPPs) to be considered in the *tikzpicture* must be defined.

-Only LPPs, separated with a underscore, in  a `\tikzstyle` command, are considered for export, e.g
+Only LPPs, separated with the vertical bar |, in  a `\tikzstyle` command, are considered for export, e.g.

 ``` tex
 \tikzstyle{Metal1|drawing}=[draw=blue,fill=blue, fill opacity=0.5]